Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Dailies Total1 contacts use water gradient technology.
 This provides a cushion of moisture near the surface of your lens.
 This provides a high level of hydration all day long.

 1-Day Acuvue Moist are one of the most popular contact lenses on the market.
 They feature LACREON® technology with an embedded wetting agent.
 This gives your eyes a cushion of moisture that prevents dryness all day.

 1-Day Acuvue TruEye contacts are made of silicone hydrogel.
 This material lets the most amount of oxygen through the lens, providing maximum breathability.
 They also have HYDRACLEAR® 1 Technology that maintains a consistently lubricated surface.

 1-Day Acuvue Moist lenses are one of the most popular brands on the market.
 They feature LACREON® technology with an embedded wetting agent.
 This gives your eyes a cushion of moisture all day.
-Plus the added convenience of never needing solution or contact cases.
+Plus the added convenience of never needing solution or cases for your toric contact lenses.

-Dailies Total 1 Multifocal were designed specifically for people with presbyopia (farsightedness).
+Dailies Total 1 Multifocal contact lenses were designed specifically for people with presbyopia (farsightedness).
 They seamlessly blend a range of prescription strengths to give you clear vision near, far, and in between.

 Biotrue ONEday contacts retain moisture naturally produced by your eye.
 They also help to reduce halos and glares.
 They are a great choice if you suffer from these conditions in low light.